stevleibelt/php_component_proxy_logger/README.md

 [1382566548] [alert] [can not unlock and schedule processing to id 6]
 ```

 The third run is logging everything without any restriction only, if and for the area where something happens.

-You are not loosing information's but don't fill up your log with not needed log requests.
+You are *not loosing information* and *don't fill up your log* with not needed log requests.

 ```shell
 ----------------------------------------